Direct and indirect questions

-BACK to online Indirect questions exercises with answers and PDF worksheets.
+Indirect questions exercises, grammar rules with examples and PDF worksheets.

-The indirect questions are not normal questions.
+Indirect questions are not normal questions.
 They have the same word order as statements and we do not use the verb do to form a question.
-They usually come after introductory phrases combined with interrogative pronouns and adjectives (who, whom, what, which, whose), adverbs (when, where, how, why) or if, whether.

 What did she want? - Do you know what she wanted?